California students speak out after teacher caught berating them in leaked Zoom: 'She called me a moron'

 San Marcos High School teacher Alissa Piro can be heard raising her voice at a virtual classroom

-EXCLUSIVE: Several California high school students broke their silence on Monday after a video of their teacher berating them during a virtual learning session went viral over the weekend.
+EXCLUSIVE: Several California high school students broke their silence on Monday after a video of their teacher berating them during two separate virtual learning sessions went viral over the weekend.

 In a video obtained by Fox News, San Marcos High School teacher Alissa Piro can be heard raising her voice at a virtual classroom of juniors, daring their parents to "come at me" over their collective push to end remote learning and return to in-person instruction full time.